GOING TO THE MOVIES IN NASHVILLE

 Growing up in 1950's and 1960's Nashville provided many memories for me and an important part of my life was going to the movies.
 Movie theaters were palaces compared to today.
 They showed one movie at a time.
 Many times we would arrive late but you could always hang around and catch the part of the movie at the next showing that you missed.
 There were a few suburban theaters like the Melrose or the Belle Meade theater where my sister Donna took me to see my first indoor movie called Bombers B-52.
 Belle Meade was built in 1940.
 It had a wall of fame where just about every Hollywood movie star had signed their photograph at one time or another.
 In the summertime we usually went to the drive-in's like Warner Park, Bel-Aire, the Skyway, Colonial, Crescent or Montague.
 I loved Warner Park and Skyway because they had playgrounds.
 My wife Debbie and I went to the Montague or Colonial drive ins when we were dating.

-The downtown theaters had atmosphere.
+Nashville's downtown theaters had atmosphere.
 The Paramount opened on November 14, 1930.
 During World War ll it had an organ and a organist.
 My cousin Roy was an usher there.
 He went to work in a usher uniform like you see in the movies about the 1940's and 50's.
 Roy asked me one day if I wanted to earn some extra money.
 There was a B rated movie coming out about Sinbad.
 It was a cheezy title like Sinbad meets Godzilla or something.
 The Paramount was wanting someone to pass out flyers promoting the movie.
 I rounded up a bunch of my friends and we all rode our bicycles downtown.
 There were hundreds of these flyers and we passed them out all up and down Church Street.
 People would glance at them and throw them down.
 Church street was thoroughly trashed.
 Someone tapped me on the shoulder and when I turned around it was a Nashville police officer.
 He angrily asked me if I knew how much it cost for the city's sanitation department to clean this mess up.
 I can't remember what I told him but our job our day job ended right there.
-If you started walking down Church st. starting at 8th Ave. and staying on the right side of the street, heading east the Paramount would be the 1st theater that you came to.
-I remember seeing the Longest Day there which was about D-Day.
-It was released for the 20th anniversary of D-Day and a special section, down front was roped off for D-Day veterans.
+If you started walking down Church st. starting at 8th Ave. and staying on the right side of the street heading east the Paramount would be the 1st theater that you came to.
+I remember seeing the Longest Day there.
+It was about D-Day and was released for the 20th anniversary.
+There was a special section, down front roped off for D-Day veterans.
 After the movie was over I remember hearing one of the veterans as he was walking out of the theater lean over and tell his buddy, "I wish it had been that easy".
 The Loews was the fanciest of all of the theaters to me.
 It was originally an opera house which opened on October 3, 1887.
 It had two balconies and sixteen boxes.
 Loew's took over the hall in the mid-1920's.
 There were Vaudeville acts and movies.
 When I was a kid all of the Walt Disney movies were shown there.
-Dirty Dozen was the last movie ever shown there.
+The Dirty Dozen was the last movie ever shown there.
 On August 8, 1967 the theater caught fire and was heavily damaged.
 The lobby was used as retail space until 1986.